1) I have a solution of hydrochloric acid at pH 2. Is it alright to flush down the sink?

 33) I need to ship something on dry ice.
 Where do I get one of those dry ice stickers for my styrofoam container? [

-cryogens & shipping with dry ice] front office Barbara Compton FedEx on Lighthouse do cryo training, get proper box with cardboard box on the outside, then see Barbara or Chris BEFORE 3 pm
+cryogens & shipping with dry ice] front office Barbara Compton FedEx on Lighthouse do cryo training, get proper box with cardboard box on the outside, then see Barbara BEFORE 3 pm

 34) Even working in an office has hazards.
 True. [